 Like Pocket, Booky has an intuitive UI. you can store your bookmarks online on the Booky servers and view them later on any of your devices.
 However, unlike the Pocket app, Booky doesn’t have any dedicated app.
 It’s only a web-based app, meaning to read your saved articles on your Android or iPhone, you’ll have to use a web browser.

 You get an option to sort everything in separate categories which is very useful to keep track of things if you work with a variety of different articles.
-You also have the option of separate dashboards which would come in handy if you wish to keep your work and private stuff apart.
+It also has the option of separate dashboards which would come in handy if you wish to keep your work and private stuff apart.
 You can take a backup of the saved bookmarks as an HTML file and export those saved bookmarks with Chrome and Firefox.
 Similarly, you can import your previously saved bookmarks.

 Offline: Booky does not support offline viewing of data.